 - Start applying to the jobs you want.

 There are many ways to learn the skills and code you need for front-end development.
-You could do research on what the companies you want to work for use.
-You could talk to people who have front-end development jobs and learn what they’d suggest.
-You could even look for a course that’s specific to what you need, eliminating the guesswork.
+Try looking into what languages the companies you want to work for use, and reach out to any Front-End Developers and ask for insights.
+Then take a web development course to pick up the skills you need.

 Our Career Path for front-end developers will take you through everything you need to know to land an entry level job as a front-end developer, including learning the code, prepping for your interview, understanding advanced libraries, and learning about the back-end processes and data structures you’ll need to work with.
 Plus, you'll create your own portfolio projects that you can use when you start applying for jobs and get a certificate upon completion, which you could add to your resume.

 As you can see, becoming a front-end developer without a degree isn't just possible — it's achievable.
 We wish you all the best on your career journey!